Solidarity with the LGBT+ community in TurkeyNemanja Stijak

 State of emergency introduced after the Coup d’état lasted for two years and was used as a means of holding Erdogan’s power, seeing as permission/power given to the executive government violates human rights in the harshest way possible.

-During the rule/government of Erdogan’s Justice and Development Party (JDP), LGBT+ people were called all kinds of heinous and derogative names, and by the highest government officials.
+During the period of rule of Erdogan’s Justice and Development Party (JDP), LGBT+ people were called all kinds of heinous and derogative names, and by the highest government officials.
 Thus, representative of this party Ismet Uçma stated there are ways he can prevent homosexuality, Akit, newspaper close to the ruling party has marked LGBT+ activists in Turkey as perverts, which Constitutional Court of Turkey didn’t recognise as hate speech, but rather freedom of speech.
 This was followed by a distribution of flyers about how homosexuality can be “cured” in some of the larger cities of Turkey.

 Trans community in Turkey is in an especially bad position, and in 2018 there were at least four cases of homicides of trans women.
 Sexual orientation nor gender identity are not recognised in the Criminal Law.